ga-wdi-boston/orientation/README.md

 ## Homebrew

-Those of you who are on Ubuntu already have a powerful package manager, `apt`, built into your operating system.
-However, OS X doesn't come with a package manager installed, so we'll be installing a 3rd-party package manager called Homebrew to install software from the command line. ***If you're running Linux, please hold tight until we get to the section on `nvm`.***
+Those of you who are on Ubuntu may already have a powerful package manager, `apt`, built into your operating system.
+However, for both OS X and Linux we'll be installing a 3rd-party package manager called Homebrew to install software from the command line.

 ### Command Line Tools